 In Rounds 2 through 4 and 6 through 10, if the same proxy respondent was interviewed in adjacent rounds (e.g. Round 1 and Round 2) the reference period offered in the latter round was "in the last year."
 An analysis of cases where adjacent-round proxies were asked about "in the last year" in R4 and "in the last several years" in R5 found high agreement between rounds.
-To simplify administration, beginning in Round 11 and forward, only two reference periods are now offered ("the last several years" for relatives and those who have known the proxy from a year or more and "since you have known (sample person)" for nonrelative proxies who have knew the SP for less than 1 year).
+To simplify administration, beginning in Round 11 and forward, only two reference periods are now offered ("the last several years" and "since you have known (sample person)" for new proxies if less than 1 year).

 The AD8 is scored from 0-8 (1 = yes, a change; 0 = no, no change).
 For NHATS, an additional response (dementia/Alzheimer's reported by proxy) was added to accommodate situations in which the proxy respondent indicates (in response to questions about "changes") that there has been no change because the SP has dementia and, for example, does not remember the month or year.
 The NHATS recommendation is that these responses be scored as 1 for purposes of calculating the AD8 score.
-In follow-up rounds, the AD8 items are not asked if one or more AD8 items were coded dementia/Alzheimer's disease in a prior round.
+Starting in Round 2, the AD8 items were not asked if one or more AD8 items were coded dementia/Alzheimer's disease in a prior round.
 We recommend that these cases be scored an 8 for purposes of calculating the AD8 score.
 For information on recommended cutpoints, sensitivity and specificity, and correlations with other dementia screening instruments, see Galvin et al. (2005, 2006).
-Code scoring the AD8 as part of the NHATS dementia classification scheme is available from NHATS (Kasper, Freedman & Spillman; 2013)

 Behavior Problems: The proxy respondent is asked to report problems observed in the last year: 1) did he/she ever get lost in a familiar environment, 2) did he/she ever wander off and not return by himself/herself, 3) was he/she able to be left alone for an hour or so, and, 4) did he/she hear or see things that were not really there.
-These questions were drawn from the Health and Retirement Study (administered to persons 65 and older starting in 1998, Ofstedal et al. 2005).
+These questions were drawn from the Health and Retirement Survey (administered to persons 65 and older starting in 1998, Ofstedal et al. 2005).